Parameter estimation of eccentric massive black hole binaries with LISA and its cosmological implications: Fisher-based parameter estimation of the typical binaries

 where $t_c$ and $\phi_c$ denote the coalescence time and phase, respectively, and $a_n$ are the standard 3.5PN phase coefficients.
 In the circular limit $e_0=0$, the waveform recovers the TaylorF2 model and only the dominant quadrupole mode ($\ell=2$) contributes.
 For nonzero eccentricity, the coefficients $\xi_{\ell}$ are functions of $e_0$ and angular parameters $P_{\rm ang}= \{ \iota,\theta,\phi,\psi,\beta \}$~\cite{Yunes:2009yz}.
 The quantity $v_{\rm ecc}$ denotes the eccentricity-modified velocity parameter.
 Relative to the circular-orbit velocity $v=(\pi M f)^{1/3}$, it is defined as $v_{\rm ecc}(f;e_0)=g(f;e_0)(\pi M f)^{1/3}$, where the function $g(f;e_0)$ encapsulates the eccentricity corrections and is expanded consistently up to ${\cal O}(e_0^8)$.
 Its explicit form can be found in Eq.~(13) of Ref.~\cite{Huerta:2014eca}.
 The waveform includes harmonics up to $\ell=10$, corresponding to a self-consistent expansion in eccentricity to ${\cal O}(e^8)$ in both the amplitude and the phase~\cite{Yunes:2009yz}.
-In total, the eccentric inspiral waveform depends on eleven parameters, $P=\{\mathcal{M}_c, \eta,d_L, \iota,\theta, \phi,\psi,t_c, \phi_c, e_0, \beta \}$, where $\mathcal{M}_c$ is the chirp mass, $\eta$ is the symmetric mass ratio, $d_L$ is the luminosity distance, $\iota$ is the inclination angle, $(\theta,\phi)$ specify the sky location of the source, $\psi$ is the polarization angle, and $(t_c, \phi_c)$ denote the time and phase at merger.
+In total, the nonspinning, inspiral-only eccentric waveform considered here depends on eleven parameters, $P=\{\mathcal{M}_c, \eta,d_L, \iota,\theta, \phi,\psi,t_c, \phi_c, e_0, \beta \}$, where $\mathcal{M}_c$ is the chirp mass, $\eta$ is the symmetric mass ratio, $d_L$ is the luminosity distance, $\iota$ is the inclination angle, $(\theta,\phi)$ specify the sky location of the source, $\psi$ is the polarization angle, and $(t_c, \phi_c)$ denote the time and phase at merger.
 In addition to the circular TaylorF2 waveform parameters, $e_0$ denotes the initial orbital eccentricity, defined at a reference frequency $f_0$, while $\beta$ represents the azimuthal component of inclination angles (longitude of ascending nodes axis).
 Eccentricity induces more harmonics to the waveform beyond the dominant quadrupole mode.
 These additional harmonics introduce nontrivial couplings between the luminosity distance and the angular parameters, thereby helping to break the degeneracies between these parameters.
+Our eccentric waveform model is valid only for low-to-moderate eccentricities, up to $e \simeq 0.4$.
+Accordingly, in constructing the mock observations used in this work, we limit the orbital eccentricities to this maximum value.
+Recent studies using the same semianalytical approach~\cite{Bonetti:2018tpf} have suggested that a substantial fraction of MBHBs could have higher eccentricities, $e > 0.4$.
+To mimic realistic scenarios as closely as possible while remaining within the validity range of our waveform, we present in Appendix~\ref{app:C} a test in which eccentricities exceeding $0.4$ are capped at $0.4$, while the remainder follows the distribution in~\cite{Bonetti:2018tpf}.
+In this appendix, we repeat the parameter estimation, including sky localization, luminosity distance inference, and cosmological constraints, using these capped-eccentricity mock data.

 In this work, we consider the space-borne detector LISA.
 Due to the long inspiral duration of MBHBs in the LISA band, the orbital motion of the detector must be taken into account.
 Following Ref.~\cite{Rubbo:2003ap}, we model LISA with an arm length $L = 2.5 \times 10^{6}\,{\rm km}$.
 The corresponding antenna pattern functions are defined as